By Lenore Lang, Vice President of Strategic Sales, Quip

 4. Show the Value Before the Price

 When it comes to pricing, AEs must be very transparent.
-Before you present the price, you need to demonstrate the value.
+Before you present the price, you need to demonstrate and articulate value.
 AEs should prove the value to customers so they will see the return on investment that they’re expecting.
 Always ensure the customer understands the value before putting any sort of number in front of them.

 5. Keep a Living Account Plan